You are at the top of the page

 Travelling back to India via Egypt, Duleep Singh met Bamba Müller who worked at a local mission school.
 The couple married in 1864 and were welcomed back to Britain by Queen Victoria.

 The couple moved to Elveden in Suffolk.
-The Maharaja loved his new estate and he remodelled the interior to make it look like the Indian palaces of his childhood.
+The Maharaja loved his new estate, and he remodelled the interior to resemble the Indian palaces of his childhood.

 Five of Bamba and Duleep Singh’s seven children survived infancy; each had their own relationship with life in Britain and their heritage as children to the Maharaja and Maharani of the Punjab.

-Three daughters were to follow.
-Princess Catherine and Princess Sophia were both prominent and passionate campaigners for women's suffrage.
-During the First World War, Sophia fundraised and even nursed the thousands of Indian soldiers who fought for the Allies.
+Sophia used her wealth, her position in society and her strength of character to fight for women’s rights.
+During the First World War, she fundraised and nursed the thousands of Indian soldiers who fought for the Allies.

 Duleep Singh converted back to the Sikh faith in 1886 and moved to Paris.
 He spent his last six years trying to reclaim the Punjab from the British.
 His increasingly-elaborate plans included conspiring with Russian and Irish revolutionaries.
 One of these, Patrick Casey, had been involved in a plot to assassinate Queen Victoria.